Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 You’re also going to use this share number to calculate a company’s earnings per share, but first, you need to calculate the earnings.
 Under no circumstance should you rely on the earnings “as reported” by the company.
 It’s not that the company is lying to you, it’s that the generally accepted accounting principles (GAAP) that companies are required to follow can include a lot of items which don’t necessarily reflect the ongoing day to day operation of their business.
 What I’m looking for is an adjusted earnings number that filters out all the noise and reflects what I think the company can earn on an ongoing, sustainable basis.

-Unfortunately, these income statements are not standardised.
+Unfortunately, these income statements are not standardized.
 Companies have a lot of latitude over how they group different expense items and what they call them.
-You need to tackle each company on its own terms.
+You need to analyze each company on its own terms.

 An example of one of the things I factor out of my own earnings calculation is foreign currency exchange gains and losses.
 If a business does a lot of business in other countries, it will report gains and losses from the movement of exchange rates.
 Some years they may report a gain.
 Some years they may report a loss.
 In the long-term, these gains and losses are likely to even out and I am always buying with an eye to the long-term.
 I don’t try to make bets on the direction of currency exchange rates, so I just factor this variable out of the picture.

 Likewise, I factor out gains and losses on derivatives.
 I also exclude investment gains and losses or gains and losses on “fair market value adjustments”.
-An example of a fair market value adjustment would be if a company reported a gain from an increase in the appraised value of its headquarters.
-That might be fine from an accounting perspective but it’s not part of the day to day operation of the business and I have no idea whether such a gain might occur again in the future or instead reverse itself the following year.
+An example of a fair market value adjustment would be if a company reported a gain from an increase in some real estate it owned.
+That might be fine from an accounting perspective but it’s not part of the day to day operation of the business and I have no idea whether such a gain might occur again in the future or instead reverse itself a few years later.
 Best to just back it out.

 You’ll also often see fair market value adjustments in relation to the current market value of a company’s debt instruments (bonds, debentures, etc.).
 I don’t include those in my earnings calculations either.
 One of the few times I will include fair market value gains in my earnings is with an agricultural company where their business model is predicated around planting a bunch of seeds and then watching these grow over time.
 If it’s a long-lived crop, they’ll be reporting periodic gains from the maturation of these crops, and I’ll include those gains as a legitimate part of their day to day operations.
-If instead a storm came along and wiped out their crop, they might take a large write down of their biological assets and record this as a loss.
+If instead, a storm came along and wiped out their crop, they might take a large write down of their biological assets and record this as a loss.
 Do I include that?
 Maybe, maybe not.
-It depends on how frequently storms come along and wipe out their inventory.
-Was it a freak, one-time event or a regular ongoing cost of doing business?
+It depends on how frequently storms hit their region.
+Was it a freak, one-time event or a recurring cost of doing business in their neck of the woods?

 As I go through the income statement, looking for exceptional items to exclude, it helps to compare these line items to the year before.
 If a company recorded a gain for something one year and a loss for it the next, or if this number bounces around a lot from one year to the next that could be a signal that it is not really part of the regular operations of the business and it is worth trying to figure out what exactly is going on.
 Looking back at previous year’s reports can help clarify the situation.